Title: A Tale of Two Castles

 Author: Gail Carson Levine

 Release Date: May 10th, 2011

 Elodie travels to Two Castles with the intent of becoming an apprentice.
 Her dream is to become a mansioner – an actress – but when the master of the troupe turns her away, she must find work elsewhere.
-It seems that Meenore, a brilliant dragon and detective, is the only one who will take her as an apprentice.
+Meenore, a brilliant dragon and detective, is the only one who will take her as an apprentice.
 Elodie learns much from Meenore, particularly the art of induction and deduction.

 These skills will help Elodie on her assigned case as she goes to the ogre’s castle as an undercover scullery maid.
 Elodie doesn’t know who she can trust at the castle – the shape-shifting ogre, the air-headed Princess who is to wed him, her greedy father the king?
 No one is dismissed from Elodie’s suspicions, and no one will be safe until she finds the suspect behind the mysteries at the castle.

 This was a fun read.
 The mystery that carried this book made it different from Gail Carson Levine’s other stories.
 I was hoping for a bit of romance, because Levine is so good at them, but that was not the purpose of this book.
 I enjoyed seeing Elodie and Meenore – an unlikely pair – work together to solve the case.
 And, as the masterful storyteller that she is, Levine hides the villain in plain sight!

 If you enjoyed this review, please consider following Reads & Roses.
 It would mean the world to have you on my team!

 Reads and Roses is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.